cabelo/rscreatelg/README.md

 ### The final result

-Bellow an example running created in my machine with OpenSUSE Leap 15.3.
+Bellow an example created in my machine with OpenSUSE Leap 15.3.

 contact : Alessandro de Oliveira Faria (A.K.A.CABELO) cabelo@opensuse.org